amartinson193/The-Ultimate-List-of-Free-SQL-Resources/README.md

 ## Repo Information

 Each resource may be tagged with the following:
+*
-* LinkedIn:  This is a link to the post on LinkedIn
+:  This is a link to the post on LinkedIn
 * Source: The original link where the info was first discovered (will update to original source if it can be found)

 ## Books